 The harassing company pays our fees.

-Delta offers “a diverse selection of call center solutions from first party, early stage collections to third parties, as well as post charge off recovery programs.”
+Delta Outsource Group offers “a diverse selection of call center solutions from first party, early stage collections to third parties, as well as post charge off recovery programs.”
 Their website does not specify whether they specialize in any area of consumer debt collection.
 Instead, Delta’s site focuses on its dedication to professionalism, compliance, and the latest technology-based analytics to ensure competitiveness both internally and externally.

 Delta’s compliance page indicates its certification as a Professional Practices Management System (PPMS) organization dedicated to industry best practices.
 Their certification experts measure aspects of performance such as efficiency, data security, and measurement of client satisfaction.
 They also maintain a Consumer Financial Protection Bureau (CFPB) preparedness document and a compliance matrix.